sashang/yang-fsharp/README.md

 ## Build instructions

+First, run `.\init.ps1` from PowerShell.
+This will download `paket` and setup a few other things.
+It is advised (although not required) to run this script for every shell.

 Running the `.\build.bat` should do the job.
 The output will be placed in the `.\build` directory.
 This uses the `FAKE` build system (which is based on F\#).